High-Dimensional Vector Autoregression with Common Response and Predictor Factors: VAR with Common Response and Predictor Factors

 All information of $\bm{y}_{t-1}$ that can contribute to predicting $\bm{y}_t$ is summarized into the space $\mathcal{M}(\bm{V})$, and the predictor factors $\bm{V}^\top\bm{y}_{t-1}$ contain all driving forces of the market.
-In factor modeling, we may treat model \eqref{eq:rrVAR} as a supervised factor model, where two different factor modelings are conducted simultaneously.
+Following the existing work considering dynamically dependent factors and white noise errors \citep{lam2012factor}, we may treat model \eqref{eq:rrVAR} as a supervised factor model, where two different factor modelings are conducted simultaneously and the dynamic dependence of time series is driven by these two types of factors.

-Dynamic factor modeling is another method to forecast high-dimensional time series in the literature, where we first conduct factor modeling and then assume a low-dimensional model for the latent factors; see \cite{pena1987identifying}, \cite{forni2005generalized}, \cite{BW16}, among others.
+Factor modeling, with dynamically dependent factors and white noise errors, is another method to forecast high-dimensional time series in the statistics literature; see \citet{lam2011estimation}, \cite{lam2012factor}, \cite{gao2021modeling}, among others.
 Specifically, consider the factor model in \cite{gao2021modeling}, and assume that $\bm{y}_t\in\mathbb{R}^p$ has a latent structure of